 Frequently Asked Questions (FAQ)

-What do the ethnographers at the University of Bern's CoMind Lab want to find out?
+What do the ethnographers at the CoMind Lab want to find out?

-The ethnographers from the CoMind Lab at the University of Bern are exploring diagnostic collaboration in emergency medicine.
-They want to get to know the inside perspective of all the people who are in an emergency because they work there or receive medical care.
-The focus is on both the work processes and the interactions between medical staff, patients and their relatives.
+The ethnographers at the CoMind Lab at the University of Bern are exploring diagnostic collaboration in emergency medicine.
+They want to get to know the inside perspective of all the people who are in an emergency department because they either work there or receive medical treatment.
+The focus is on both the work processes and the interactions between medical staff, patients, and their relatives.
 The researchers are investigating the following key questions: How is teamwork experienced in the diagnostic process?
-When, how and where do teams form?
+When, how and where do teams exist?
 What factors promote or hinder teamwork?

 The researchers introduce themselves on this website in the tab “The Researchers”.